Openscapes/powerful-questions-card-deck/README.md

 ### Citation

-These cards have an open license.
-They are available on Zenodo.
-All material in the Openscapes Lesson Series is available under a [CC-BY 4.0 licence](https://github.com/Openscapes/powerful-questions-card-deck/blob/main/LICENSE).
+These cards are available on Zenodo under a [CC-BY 4.0 licence](https://github.com/Openscapes/powerful-questions-card-deck/blob/main/LICENSE).

 Please cite the Powerful Questions Card Deck through the project's Zenodo archive using DOI: [10.5281/zenodo.16884251](https://doi.org/10.5281/zenodo.16884251).
 This DOI represents all versions, and will always resolve to the latest one.